-Issue 16David Deutch / A CS Lewis PDF I read drunk on a bush toilet / The world Mum warned you about
+Issue 16David Deutsch / A CS Lewis PDF I read on the toilet / The world Mum warned you about

-I studied science and even worked as a research scientist, however I've barely read any science books, except for assigned textbooks (Molecular Biology of the Cell for sale, 20 bux, email me, I'm not kidding).
+I studied science and even worked as a research scientist, however I've barely read any science books outside of textbooks.
 "Does a baker read of yeast on her Sunday of rest?
 I think not!
 Wherefore, then, ought I read of science?" was my attitude, also maybe reading Richard Dawkins once put me off.
-Anyway I missed out: the philosophies behind scientific inquiry/criticism/explanation are pretty interesting.
+Anyway I missed out: the philosophies behind scientific inquiry/criticism/explanation are superb.
 Did you know you can't prove things true, only false?
 Ok only one branch of scientific philosophy thinks that but it's best one!!!
 Also if you look deeply into recent attempts to puzzle out the rules the world runs by (the quantum multiverse business), its like that Tim and Eric science skit where the man in the turtleneck is in front of a quasar pretending his mind is being blown (I'm not sure if he's Tim or Eric).

 The Beginning of Infinity by David Deutsch

-Twirling into the future, we'll always face new problems we had no idea we'd face, and we will always discover helpful knowledge we couldn't imagine.
+Twirling into the future, Deutsch says, we'll always face new problems we had no idea we'd face, and we will always discover helpful knowledge we couldn't imagine.
 New knowledge helps us deal with new problems, de-fang old ones, avoid suffering (see: hygiene, penicillin).
-Suppression of knowledge-seeking happens in static societies, full of suffering, people getting whalloped by problems; a culture of rational criticism and seeking explanations is historically rare but awesome, a culture of "things are such because I, The Ruler, Says So" is no good.
-There's also infinity maths and quantum multiverse stuff!
+Suppression of knowledge-seeking happens in static societies, full of suffering, people getting whalloped by problems.
+Cultures of rational criticism and seeking explanations are the Way To Go but are historically rare (he's a big fan of the Enlightenment) while a culture of "things are such because I, The Ruler, Says So" is terrible for its people.

 A PDF summary of CS Lewis's Abolition of Man I read drunk on a long-drop in the bush

-A thing I secretly crave is a book that crosses science-rationalism of Infinity with esoterica: religion, mysticism, woo, myth.
+A thing I secretly crave is a book that crosses science-rationalism of Infinity with esoterica: woo-woo, mysticism, religion, myth.
 Such stuff is important to most, and useful when done well, even without an explanation: are explanations even possible?
 I suspect yes, we'll explain mysticism once we get an explanation of qualia (could take a while).
 I prophetise these explanations will look as insane as quantum physics.

-Abolition isn't that book, but seems a fun contrast to Infinity.
-I was on a superb writers retreat on the Murray early this year, we were drinking, I went to take a dump in the long-drop (sorry for the explicitness this blog is Australian).
-There was no reception but in my mobile's saved PDFs I found a short summary of CS Lewis's Abolition of Man (he of Narnia fame) by Dr Davey Naugle from Dallas Baptist University.
+Abolition of Man isn't that book, but seems a fun contrast to Infinity.
+I was on a top-notch writers retreat on the Murray early this year, we were drinking, I went to take a dump in the long-drop (sorry for the explicitness this blog is Australian).
+There was no reception but in my mobile's saved PDFs I found a short summary of CS Lewis's Abolition of Man (he of Narnia fame, also a bunch of sci-fi and Christianity books) by Dr Davey Naugle from Dallas Baptist University.
 Not sure where it came from, but it was there so I read it.

-From what I've actually read of Lewis (outside of Narnia & Dr Naugle's summary read drunk on a bush toilet, it was great thanks Doctor), he loves old tradition, love and friendship, focus on the personal.
+From what I've actually read of Lewis (outside of Dr Naugle's summary read drunk on a bush toilet, btw it was great thanks Doctor), he loves old tradition, love and friendship, focus on the personal.
 Deutsch's quantum physics explanations won't tell a bus driver/book blogger how to be happy around their family, and Lewis would say that's more important that doing maths on infinite numbers.
-Deutsch would claim (I suspect) Lewis doesn't provide a good explanation for "natural law", and his philosophy is stasis, if you've postulated a philosophy without explaining it properly, and aren't open to critique or error correction, you've entered "I'm right because I say I'm right" territory.
-Whether Lewis has done this or not is an exercise left to his readers.
+Deutsch would claim (I suspect) Lewis doesn't provide a good explanation for "natural law", and his philosophy "because-I-say-so" stasis: if we've figured out "natural law" and That's That, we've trapped ourselves.

 The real world Mum warned you about

-A few Melbourne-based newsletters I read this week started with 'so its been intense here in Melbourne', none of that here, I've noting interesting to say about "recent events" (I did write some cheap gags about zoom meetings, but left them in cuts.md"_).
-Instead let me tell you about how delighted I was going for a run around a new neighbourhood (I moved houses in-between Drei Cafe seasons, no longer inner city).
+A couple of Melbourne-based newsletters I read this week started with 'so its been intense here in Melbourne', none of that here, I've nothing interesting to say on "recent events" (I did write some cheap gags about zoom meetings, but left them on the cutting room floor).
+Instead let me tell you about how delighted I was going for a run around a new neighbourhood (I moved houses in-between Drei Cafe seasons, no longer inner city, now surrounded by utes & chicken stores, it rules & it's like a nicer version of my teenage haunts).
 In Season 1 I impotently raged at a bunch of signs around my old 'hood, "karen wear a mask" said one and "there is no poo fairy pick up after your dog" said another and it was laminated, too.
 Yesterday I passed, in my new digs, a sign pinned onto a tree "if your dog shits on my lawn pick up your dog's shit".
-I felt like I was in a place closer to The Real which was nice (remember when your mum tells your teenage self "wait until you live in the real world"? this is it!).
-The cafe conversations in the new 'hood are great also, the other day I eavesdropped on a tradie telling another tradie how his mate started work as an erotic dancer and really picked herself up out of a rut, how hard it is to be an erotic dancer in COVID times.
+It sparked unreasonable joy.
+Remember when your mum tells your teenage self "just wait until you live in the real world"?
+At that moment, I felt I had finally arrived in it!
 Also all the coffee and food is great and 3/4 the price of the inner city stuff.
 Life's all right out here!
 Well, as all right as it can be under "recent events".
 Hope yours is too!